 The above are three examples of research areas that I work with within medical humanities and bioethics.
 Medical humanities is an interdisciplinary research field at the intersection between the humanities, the (qualitative) social sciences, and medicine.
-The field of medical humanities studies, for example, conditions for human existence in the light of and in encounters with biomedicine and healthcare.
+Within the field of medical humanities, researchers study, among other things, conditions for human existence in the light of and in encounters with biomedicine and healthcare.
 Broadly speaking, bioethics addresses ethical questions evoked within the life sciences.

-My research exemplifies medical humanities and bioethics, and has done so since 1998.
-It examines ethical, philosophical, and socio-cultural aspects of the development and use of medical and care practices and public health practices, often from phenomenological, hermeneutical, empirically philosophical and feminist theoretical perspectives.
-I also often engage with work within anthropology, medical sociology, and science and technology studies, and I find it fruitful to combine empirical research with philosophical analysis.
-As a result, much of my research has an interdisciplinary character.
+My research exemplifies medical humanities and bioethics.
+It examines ethical, philosophical, and socio-cultural aspects of the development and use of medical technologies, health care practices, and knowledge production, often from phenomenological philosophical, empirically philosophical, and feminist theoretical perspectives.
+I also often engage with work within medical sociology, and science and technology studies, and I find it fruitful to combine empirical research with philosophical analysis.
+As a result, much of my research has an interdisciplinary character, even though its primary foci are philosophy of medicine and bioethics.

 One of my professional roles is director of the Centre for Medical Humanities and Bioethics.
-The objectives of the centre are to promote and enable research, teaching and collaboration.
+The objectives of the centre are to promote and enable research, a research seminar, teaching, and collaboration.
 A further objective is to function as a platform for meetings between researchers from different disciplinary and interdisciplinary backgrounds, and between researchers, healthcare personnel and other societal actors.
 I see collaboration – interdisciplinary and with different societal actors – as interesting, productive, and necessary to address complex questions and future challenges.
+I am also engaged in the Body, Knowledge, Subjectivity (P6) seminar series, which predominantly attracts researchers from two divisions at the Department of Thematic Studies: Technology and Social Change (Tema T) and Gender Studies (Tema G), as well as in the Interdisciplinary Phenomenology research node.
+This node is a cross-department collaboration that gathers colleagues at LiU who work with or have an interest in phenomenological philosophy.

-Previous research of mine has explored ethical, philosophical, and socio-cultural issues related to genetic testing, intersexuality, organ donation, egg donation, surrogate motherhood, aging/dementia, and different cultural and religious conceptions of death.
-In previous research, I have also examined the role of the patient and close others (relatives or friends) in healthcare, and conditions for global bioethics.
-To give some examples, I have been the PI of projects that have examined enacted norms about parenthood in medicine, parents’ experiences of donating a kidney to their child, and how norms about sexed embodiment can be expressed and enacted within specific medical practices.
-I looked at how these can help to shape decisions about genital surgery when a child is born with intersex anatomy.
-My research has also examined how experiences of pain and suffering can inform and form our ways of engaging with others and the world and our self-understanding.
-Further, I have worked with conceptions of disease and with the role of embodiment in relational autonomy conceptions.
-The research projects have been funded by the Swedish Research Council (VR), Riksbankens Jubileumsfond (RJ Pro Futura), the Swedish Research Council for Health, Working Life and Welfare (FORTE), the Dutch Research Council (NWO), and the Swedish Foundation for Internationalisation Collaboration in Research and Higher Education (STINT).
+Previous research of mine has explored ethical, philosophical, and socio-cultural issues related to reproductive technologies (such as pre-implantation genetic testing, egg donation, surrogate motherhood), organ donation, dementia, and different cultural and religious conceptions of death.
+My past work has examined conditions for global bioethics, and offered phenomenological investigations of parents’ experiences of donating a kidney to their child, and how norms about sexed embodiment can be expressed and enacted within specific medical practices and help to shape decisions about genital surgery when a child is born with intersex anatomy.
+It has examined the role of embodiment, pain and suffering for subjectivity and for our ways of perceiving and engaging with others and the world.
+I have also worked with conceptions of disease and with the role of embodiment in relational autonomy conceptions.
+These past research projects have been funded by the Swedish Research Council (VR), Riksbankens Jubileumsfond (RJ Pro Futura), the Swedish Research Council for Health, Working Life and Welfare (FORTE), and the Swedish Foundation for Internationalisation Collaboration in Research and Higher Education (STINT).

 Teaching and Supervision